Spheres are not common on this site, but I do occasionally find them.

 Notice how close the two spheres on the left are in size.

-A similar tool from the Royal Ontario Museum collection.m, .
+A similar tool from the Royal Ontario Museum collection.

 The next two are interesting because they are very close in size and shape.
-It is a common shape that I find and looks very similar to pieces found in museums around the world.
+It is another common shape that I find, and they look very similar to pieces found in museums around the world.
 The blue arrows are pointing to notches that line up nearly perfectly when you put one of these on top of the other.

 The next two pictures tries to show how close these tools are in size and shape by placing them on top of each other.